open-frames/types/README.md

-# OpenFrames Types
+# Open Frames Types

-A shared set of types for all OpenFrames implementations
+A shared set of types for all Open Frames implementations

 ## Usage